Your membership has expired

 INTERVAL: 5,000, 7,500, and 10,000 miles are the most common

-Engine oil lubricates and cools internal engine parts, and changing it according to the owner’s manual keeps it free of the dirt and debris that naturally build up during normal engine operation.
+Engine oil lubricates and cools internal engine parts, and changing it according to the owner’s manual keeps it free of the debris that builds up during normal engine operation.
+An independent mechanic or quick-lube location will be less expensive than the car dealer.

 Tire rotation